airbnb/lottie/android.md

 `animation.getAnimatedFraction()` will return the progress of the animation taking into account the set min/max frame [minFrame,maxFrame].

+### Failure Listener

+Set a default failure listener that will be called if any of the setAnimation APIs fail for any reason.
+This can be used to replace the default behavior.
+The default behavior will log any network errors and rethrow all other exceptions.

+If you are loading an animation from the network, errors may occur if your user has no internet.
+You can use this listener to retry the download or you can have it default to an error drawable with `setFallbackResource(int)`.
+Unless you are using `setAnimationFromUrl(String)`, errors are unexpected.

+Set the listener to `null` to revert to the default behavior.

 ### Custom animators

 Although `playAnimation()` is sufficient for the vast majority of use cases, you can call `setProgress(...)` in the update callback for your own animator.
 This can be useful to tie an animation to something like a gesture, download progress, or scroll position.